 Symbol of Mercury in Periodic Table

-Mercury can be frozen changed into a solid at a temperature of –38.85°C. It can be changed into a gas when boiled at 365.6°C. Its density is 13.59 grams per cubic centimeter.
+Mercury metal can be frozen and changed into a solid at a temperature of –38.85°C. It can be transformed into a gas when boiled at 365.6°C. The density of mercury is 13.59 grams per cubic centimetre.

 It has two physical properties of special interest.

 - Very high surface tension.

 - Very good conductor of electricity.

 Surface tension is a property of liquids that makes them act like they are covered with skin.
 While being a good conductor of electricity, this property is used in a mercury switch kind of turns light on and off.

 The other liquid metal is mercury.
 There is in fact only another liquid element, bromine.
 Bromine is a non-metallic substance.
 At a temperature of-38.85 °C (– 37.93 °F), mercury can be frozen (changed into a solid).
 At 365.6 °C (690.1 °F), it can be transformed into a gas (“boiled”).
 Its density is 13.59 grams per centimetre cube.